impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ad-content.md

 end
 ```

 The `class << self` block turns any methods defined inside the block into class methods.
 We're defining a method called `install` here, but we know that this method already exists because we're inside an `if` block which specifically checked that it exists, via `Bundler::Installer.respond_to?(:install)`.
-We can see the previous definition of the method [here](https://github.com/rubygems/bundler/blob/master/lib/bundler/installer.rb#L22){:target="_blank" rel="noopener"}.
+We can see the previous definition of the method [here](https://github.com/rubygems/bundler/blob/master/lib/bundler/installer.rb#L22){:target="_blank" rel="noopener" }.
 It has the exact same signature as our new definition, i.e. the same name and the same arguments.

 So we're not *defining* the `install` class method, but *re-defining* it.